BAJAJ FINSERV DIRECT LIMITED

 The interest rate for a loan for a resale flat varies from lender to lender.
 You can visit their website to check the latest interest rates at which they are offering a home loan for an old house.
 On Bajaj Markets, you can get home loans for resale properties at interest rates starting from just 7.99%.

 The GST impact on home loans for resale properties is minimal.
 Flats are not subject to GST as they are considered immovable property.
-However, sellers are responsible for stamp duty and registration charges, taxed at 18% under GST law, varying across states.
+However, sellers are responsible for stamp duty and registration charges, taxed at 18% under the GST law, varying across states.

 The processing time can vary from lender to lender, and the authenticity of your documents.
 But you can expect 1-2 weeks to get the loan.

 Yes, banks do offer loans for resale flats.
+Loan approval depends on factors like property title, valuation, and borrower eligibility.

 The Reserve Bank of India (RBI) does not allow banks or NBFCs to offer full financing for a property.
 Typically, lenders finance up to 90% of the property’s value.